Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

-The previous remark is key to understand how we can use the techniques provided by the smooth theory in the holomorphic setting.
+The previous remark is the key to understanding how to use the techniques provided by the smooth theory in the holomorphic setting.
 With those techniques we can obtain homotopies of formal solutions of the realifications.
-Then we use the isomorphism described above to understand them as homotopies of formal solutions of the restricted partial holomorphic relation.
-In order to do so, we need to guarantee that the realifications satisfy an $h$--principle.
-We now provide a family of examples where this condition holds along the remaining of this subsection.
+Then we use the isomorphism described above to understand them as homotopies of formal solutions of the restricted holomorphic partial differential relation.
+Hence, we need to guarantee that the realifications satisfy an $h$--principle.
+We provide a family of examples where this works in the rest of this subsection.

 \begin{definition} Let $X\to B$ be a holomorphic fiber bundle and $\calR\subset X_\CC^{(r)}$.
-We will say that $\calR$ \textit{has open realifications} if for any totally real submanifold $M\subset B$ of maximal dimension, we have that its realification is an open differential relation in $(X_{|M})^{(r)}$.
-Similarly, if $r=1$ we say that $\calR$ \textit{has ample realifications} if its realifications are ample. \end{definition}
+We will say that $\calR$ \textit{has open realifications} if for any totally real submanifold $M\subset B$ of maximal dimension, we have that $\calR_\RR(M)\subset (X_{|M})^{(r)}$ is open.
+Similarly, if $r=1$ we say that $\calR$ \textit{has ample realifications} if its realifications are ample in principal directions. \end{definition}

-Note that any open holomorphic relation, has always open realifications.
+Note that any open holomorphic relation, has open realifications.
 One important family of holomorphic relations with ample realifications are thick holomorphic relations.

-\begin{definition} Let $X\to B$ be a holomorphic fiber bundle and $\calR\subset X_\CC^{(r)}$ a partial differential relation on it.
-We say that $\calR$ is a \textit{thin holomorphic relation} (or a \textit{thin holomorphic singularity}) if for any fiber of the map $X_\CC^{(r)}\to X_\CC^{(0)}$, it intersects with the relation in a complex analytic set of complex codimension greater or equal than 1.
+\begin{definition} Let $X\to B$ be a holomorphic fiber bundle and $\calR\subset X_\CC^{(1)}$ a holomorphic partial differential relation on it.
+We say that $\calR$ is a \textit{thin holomorphic relation} (or a \textit{thin holomorphic singularity}) if it intersects every principal complex subspace of $X_\CC^{(1)}$, in a complex analytic set of complex codimension greater or equal than 1.
 We will say that $\calR\subset X_\CC^{(r)}$ is a \textit{thick holomorphic relation} (THR) if it is the complement of a thin holomorphic relation. \end{definition}